nkitsaini/dotfiles/README.md

 ### Login
 Once you have the creds you can use them sign into
-	gmail/protonmail/github [totp codes are on bitwarden]
+	gmail/protonmail/github [you should have TOTP codes by this stage]

 ### Git Repos
 Github repo `dotfiles` contains most of configuration you need